-This random password generator creates strong random plain text passwords using the PCG32 random number generator without sending the password over the internet or storing the generated password on a server.
+This strong random password generator creates strong random plain text passwords using the PCG32 random number generator without sending the password over the internet or storing the generated password on a server.
 If you are still uncomfortable using this utility you can generate multiple passwords, save them to your device and use different parts from each to create a unique password, otherwise you may want to try something like using the Python REPL to generate a strong password.

 I developed this password generator because I don't trust the security and randomness of passwords generated by other password generators; plus, I like a challenge.
 I also wanted to test out Melissa E. O'Neill's implementation of the PCG32 pseudo-random number generator with an environment-based seed.
-By generating multiple passwords using this strong password generator, saving them to my local computer then mixing them I can confidently trust in the uniqueness of my passwords.
+By generating multiple passwords using this strong password generator, saving them to my local computer then mixing them I can confidently trust in the uniqueness and security of my passwords.
 The number of password breaches each year is staggering.
 By using a unique, random password for every account I can rest assured that even if one system is hacked all of my other accounts' passwords are safe.

 Pro Tips for Users